 A full PAT test includes a visual inspection of the appliance and an in-depth check using specialised PAT testing equipment.
 This test checks earth continuity, lead polarity, and insulation resistance of the appliance.

 Some appliances only require a reduced test, known as a PAT insulation test.
-Regardless of the type of test, testing of portable appliances will result in either a pass or fail.
+Regardless of the type of test, testing of portable appliances will result in either a pass or a fail.
 The test results will be marked alongside the date of the test on the appliance.
 This information then will also ideally be recorded in a PAT test log.

 Which Portable Appliances should be tested?

-In current legislation, there is no specific definition of what a “Portable Appliance” is.
+In the current legislation, there is no specific definition of what a “Portable Appliance” is.
 However, the common interpretation is “any appliance with a plug that can be inserted into a regular wall socket.”

 Portable does not necessarily mean “moveable”.
 PAT testing applies to fixed appliances, stationary appliances, IT appliances, portable appliances, cables, chargers and handheld appliances.
-There are 2 main factors which determine whether an item should be tested.
+There are 2 main factors that determine whether an item should be tested.
 These are the electrical ‘class’ of the item and the ‘category’ of the item.

 What are the ‘electrical classes’ in PAT testing?